-- A DOCUMENT IS CREATED (or "composed" to use Lotus Notes terminology that is, created as a new document and then saved for the very first time). - A DOCUMENT IS DELETED (removed permanently from the database), or A DELETION REQUEST IS MADE (which may fail for various reasons, typically if the user does not possess deletion rights to that database).
+- A DOCUMENT IS CREATED (or "composed" to use Lotus Notes terminology) that is, created as a new document and then saved for the very first time. - A DOCUMENT IS DELETED (removed permanently from the database), or A DELETION REQUEST IS MADE (which may fail for various reasons, typically if the user does not possess deletion rights to that database).
 A single document or a set of documents may be deleted in a single operation.
 NotesTracker will log the result for each individual document. - A VIEW IS OPENED (in the Lotus Notes client) intended to be used for once-off or occasional analysis of view usage. - A DATABASE IS OPENED (new in NotesTracker Version 5.0). - A DOCUMENT IS PASTED (new in NotesTracker Version 5.0).
 A single document or a set of documents may be pasted in a single operation.
-NotesTracker will log the result for each individual document. - A DOCUMENT IS ADDED VIA MAIL-IN (new in NotesTracker Version 5.0).
+NotesTracker will log the result for each individual document. - A DOCUMENT IS ADDED VIA MAIL-IN (new in NotesTracker Version 5.0). - A "GENERIC" EVENT OCCURS (new in NotesTracker Version 5.1).
+With very simple design changes, your Notes developer may enable the logging of all sorts of other important application events.
+This extension to NotesTracker's capabilities was added to expand usage tracking to significant application events other than those listed above.
+Just one example of such an event would be the clicking of the "Send" button in a Mail Memo form to initiate the sending of a Notes Mail message.
+With a greater or lesser amount of coding almost any sort of application activity could be tracked.
+This capability turns NotesTracker into a general-purpose application tracking and auditing tool.